doctorfree/astronvim_v4/README.md

 NVIM_APPNAME=nvim-AstroNvimV4 nvim --headless "+Lazy! sync" +qa
 ```

+**Note:** Manual installation may require additional dependencies to be installed.
+Use `lazyman` to automatically install dependencies and initialize Neovim configurations.

 ## Run

 If using `lazyman`, the `nvims` shell function can be used to select `AstroNvimV4`: